Table of Contents

 Stay right near the boardwalk and enjoy parasailing through the Parapuerto paragliding service!

-Leave your nerves on land and allow the sail to take you up, up, and away, as you get the perfect view of the expanse of the city—cliff, land, water, and all.
+Leave your nerves on land and allow the sail to take you up, up, and away, as you get the perfect view of the expanse of the city—cliff, land, Pacific Ocean, and all.

 Stimulate the Local Economy at Larcomar